onap/integration/docs/docs_vFW_CNF_CDS.rst

 1-1 Deployment components
 .........................

-In order to run the vFW_CNF_CDS use case, we need ONAP Frankfurt Release (or later) and at least following components:
+In order to run the vFW_CNF_CDS use case, we need ONAP Guilin Release (or later) with at least following components:

 =======================================================   ===========
 ONAP Component name                                       Describtion